In the guide

 Who is covered?

-With few exceptions the legislation applies to all feed businesses, which are defined in Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety as "any undertaking whether for profit or not and whether public or private, carrying out any operation of production, manufacture, processing, storage, transport or distribution of feed including any producer producing, processing or storing feed for feeding to animals on his own holding".
+With few exceptions, the legislation applies to all feed businesses, which are defined in assimilated Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety as "any undertaking whether for profit or not and whether public or private, carrying out any operation of production, manufacture, processing, storage, transport or distribution of feed including any producer producing, processing or storing feed for feeding to animals on his own holding".

-A business that transports feed is a 'feed business' for the purposes of Regulation (EC) No 183/2005.
+A business that transports feed is a 'feed business' for the purposes of assimilated Regulation (EC) No 183/2005.

-Feed in this context is defined in Regulation (EC) No 178/2002 as "any substance or product, including additives, whether processed, partially processed or unprocessed, intended to be used for oral feeding to animals".
+Feed in this context is defined in assimilated Regulation (EC) No 178/2002 as "any substance or product, including additives, whether processed, partially processed or unprocessed, intended to be used for oral feeding to animals".
 For example, this includes feed materials, compound feeds, feed additives and premixtures.

-Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
+Assimilated Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
 See the Food Standards Agency website for how to apply for approval or registration and see below for exemptions.
 Transporters and hauliers of feed will generally require registration rather than approval.

 Back to top